MasWattad/zap-product-deduplication/README.md

 | Attribute agreement | 35% | Fraction of fields where both listings have extracted values that match exactly.
 High precision when coverage is good; lower weight because sparse extraction reduces coverage. |
 | Embedding similarity | 15% | Cosine similarity via `paraphrase-multilingual-MiniLM-L12-v2`.
 Useful for cross-language pairs; kept low because semantically similar model names (S23 vs S23 Ultra) would otherwise inflate scores. |

-Weights were validated against the gold label set.
+The current weights were chosen based on signal reliability in this dataset and reviewed against the gold label set.
 Production deployment would require systematic tuning on a larger labeled corpus.

 ---